amitchell05/100-days-of-code/log.md

 **Thoughts**: I'm glad I understand objects mostly, but I need to improve my problem-solving skills.
 Hopefully, tomorrow will be better.

+### Day 20: September 10, 2020

+**Today's Progress**: Yesterday, I had trouble understanding the JavaScript studio exercises in class.
+But, after a night of rest, I was able to debug, fix my code, and solve them!
+Also, I completed the reading and exercises about modules.

+**Thoughts**: I'm relieved that I found my errors.
+Breaking things down into smaller pieces helped tremendously.

 ## Saved Example

 ### Day 1: June 27, Monday